JanDeDobbeleer/oh-my-posh/docs/docs/segment-julia.md

 ## What

-Display the currently active julia version when a folder contains julia files.
+Display the currently active julia version.

 ## Sample Configuration